FalloutNewVegas188/Check-App-State-and-Verify/README.md

 Check App State and Verify Exercise

-In this exercise we will explore the Check App State and Verify functionalities
+In this exercise we will explore the Check App State and Verify within UiPath Studio

 Enjoy!